 We hold Safety and Health Achievement Presentations with the aim of sharing best practices regarding safety and health initiatives throughout the Group.
 At the fiscal 2023 presentation, all operating companies gave presentations on four themes: “Work improvement and equipment improvement,” “Safety education,” “Safety and health activities,” and “Improvement of management systems.”
 The presentation fostered lively discussions on the topics at hand.
 Additionally, materials and videos are posted on the in-Company portal site to make them available to those who were unable to attend the presentation.

-We provide training on health and safety at each of the Group’s production sites.
-To this end, DOWA Holdings provides training to promote knowledge and understanding of health and safety issues common to the entire Group.
-Per the Group’s policy on the establishment and operation of the Environment, Health, and Safety Management System (EHS-MS), we conducted various training programs to promote understanding of the EHS-MS. We also worked to promote understanding and penetration of the management system that the Group aims to follow.
-In addition to occupational health and safety compliance evaluator training and safety and environmental cross patrol education, in fiscal 2023, we introduced a new initiative by conducting risk assessment trainer training, with a total of 180 participants completing the course.
+We provide training on safety and health at each of the Group’s production sites.
+DOWA Holdings provides training to promote knowledge and understanding of safety and health issues common to the entire Group.
+Per the Group’s policy on the establishment and operation of the EHS-MS (Environment, Health, and Safety Management System), we conducted various training programs to promote understanding of the EHS-MS. We also worked to promote understanding and entrenchment of the management system that the Group aims to follow.
+In addition to occupational safety and health compliance evaluator training, in fiscal 2024, we conducted risk assessment trainer training, with a total of 194 participants completing the course.

 - 拡大